YummyOreo/wyvern/README.md

 > **Disclaimer:** Not all of these are in the repo or in the app right now, but we do plan to add all of them.

 - [x] No Login
-	* this means we will never ask you to login to use our chat app!
+	* this means we will never ask you to login to use Wyvern!
 - [x] No chat messages/names loging
 	* We will never log anything.
 	* **Disclaimer:** In the repo there may be loging to console, this will be removed once it goes public.
 This is only for testing!